cathos/cathos.github.io/about.md

 We work with teenage orphans who have aged out of the adoption system in China, providing education and vocational training in the coffee and tea industry.

 I will be moving to China in the fall of 2015 to work with GoodWorks there.
 I rely on external support and donations.
-If you would like to know more about GoodWorks or where I am heading, check out the links above or [read my support letter][4].
+If you would like to know more about GoodWorks or where I am heading, check out the links above, [read my support letter][4], or send me an [email][7].
 I accept donations and support [here][5] (not tax-deductible) or through checks mailed to my church, [Generation Ministries][6] (tax deductible):

 >>Ethan Moore
 >>c/o Generation Ministries